controls::review roles

 Skipping

-To deliberately skip this control (e.g. meaning don’t use Puppet to enforce this setting), we provide you with three ways:
+To deliberately skip this control (e.g. meaning don’t use Puppet to enforce this setting), we provide you with two ways:

 1) Add db2_secured::controls::review_roles: skip

 to your hiera data.
-This will skip this control for ALL databases.
+This will skip this control for ALL systems.

 3) Add an entry with the content review_roles